choojs/nanocomponent/README.md

 These are some common patterns you might encounter when writing components.

 ### Standalone
-Nanocomponents is part of the choo ecosystem, but works great standalone!
+Nanocomponent is part of the choo ecosystem, but works great standalone!

 ```js
 var Button = require('./button.js')